ads1

 This is the period of practical field work after theoretical training.
 Things undermined are;

-o Entry qualification, in Tanzania entry qualification mere remained in paper resulting into low professional teachers and turn-over rate is high.
+o Entry qualification, in Tanzania entry qualification mere remained in

-o Duration of training, other variation ranging from 2 months or one year for crashing programmes, 3 or 4 years for degrees and 2 years for certificate.
+year for crashing programmes, 3 or 4 years for degrees and 2 years for

 For example, in